December 22, 2024

 Next, use a flathead screwdriver to remove the screws that hold the damaged slats in place.
 Gently remove the slats and keep the screws for later use.

-See also How to Lubricate Shutter Springs
+See also How to Install Roller Shutters

 Step 3: Cut Replacement Slats to fit